 Ottawa’s BAPE degree in Kansas provides students with the knowledge, skills, attitudes, and values to become an effective educator.
 Students will participate in student teaching and gain a foundation in today’s educational methods as you work towards your teaching license.
 This program is based on state, regional, and national licensure criteria and testing competencies.
 Specific subject-matter courses, developed in collaboration with lead faculty in the discipline, build connections between theory and practice.
 Preparations in the subject major along with education courses, including field experiences, assist in leading to licensure.

 The BAPE curriculum prepares students to teach at PreK-12 levels.
 It focuses on theoretical education in the philosophy and principles of health, physical education and recreation based on resource materials, professional literature and current research.
 Furthermore, the curriculum challenges students to apply this knowledge in real-world, professional settings with diverse groups of people.
-The program is state approved in Kansas and is also accredited by the National Council for the Accreditation of Teacher Education/Council for the Accreditation of Educator Preparation (NCATE/CAEP).
+The program is state approved in Kansas and is also accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 The requirements outlined meet licensure standards for the state of Kansas.
 Completion of this program does not guarantee licensure or certification in other states.

 Career Outlook for B.A. in Physical Education

 The top career path for BAPE graduates is to become a Phys Ed teacher.
 Other potential employment opportunities include coach, personal trainer, sports nutritionist, health club/resorts manager and community recreation organizer.
 There are currently an estimated 20,600 physical education teachers in the United States.
 The physical education teacher job market is expected to grow by 9.7 percent through 2026.